agarwalvipin/open_cfa/docs/LOS/Equity/Reading 43.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Be prepared to calculate and interpret DOL and DFL.
+💡 CFA Exam Tip ✍️:Be prepared to calculate and interpret DOL and DFL.
 Remember:
 * **DOL** is about **fixed operating costs** (like rent and machinery).
 * **DFL** is about **fixed financing costs** (interest on debt).
 * **Total Leverage** = DOL × DFL